SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE4/README.md

   description = "The name of the cloudfoundry org connected to the project account."
 }
 ```

-We reference the output variables of the module via the `module` keyword.
-Save the changes.

 ### Step 4: Adjust the provider configuration